 Another pivotal moment in styling history is the pink jacket J.Lo wore in her music video for "All I Have."
 The coat's baby pink hue perfectly complements her lip gloss and rosy cheeks.
-I think it's safe to say J.Lo 1000% made the case for looking fire, even while bundled up in a coat — a vibe I'm absolutely trying to emulate as we head into winter.
+I think it's safe to say J.Lo 1000% made the case for looking fire, even while bundled up in a coat — a vibe I'm absolutely trying to emulate year 'round.

 J.Lo's bright gold dress at the Hustlers movie premiere at the Toronto Film Festival assured everyone her radiance is as bold and enduring as ever.
-And, again, she had me wondering how she never seems to age.
-The ruffle-packed dress’ plunging neckline and leg slit, paired with some strappy silver heels, makes this look a sexy and femme masterpiece — and that wasn't even it.
+The ruffle-packed dress’ plunging neckline and leg slit, paired with some strappy silver heels, make this look a sexy, feminine masterpiece — and that wasn't even it.
 J.Lo also had a mind-bogglingly perfect accessory: a bejeweled clutch designed to look like a stack of money.

 Ravishing In Red

-At the 2015 Met Gala, when the theme was "China: Through The Looking Glass," J.Lo donned a red, one-shoulder Versace dress designed to look as though a dragon was wrapped around her body.
-But really, one of the coolest things about this dress is that it actually looks like it’s on fire, thanks to the red gradient coming up from the bottom hem, which fades into the sheer, nude material at her hips.
+At the 2015 Met Gala, when the theme was "China: Through The Looking Glass," J.Lo donned a red, one-shoulder Versace dress designed to look like a dragon wrapped around her body.
+But really, one of the coolest things about this dress is that it actually looks like it’s on fire, thanks to the red gradient hemline, which fades into the sheer, nude material at her hips.

 J.Lo is the unofficial queen of cutouts and sparkles, and her customized vest with “J.Lo” bedazzled on the back added the most perfect personal touch when she wore it on stage at the 2015 iHeartRadio Music Festival in Las Vegas.
 In peak New Yorker fashion, she also wore a flat-brim baseball cap with a “NY” logo on it.
 And naturally, her cap was decked out in rhinestones to match her vest.
 Even more, the cutout pattern on her white bodysuit creates a dynamic silhouette, and the sneaker heels with gold chains are the cherries on top this classic J.Lo look.